McUsr/toys/libamalgam/README.md

  * "Assert" : more or less like regular assertions, but acts differently for the different build-modes

- * "Runtime" : standardized runtime checking of linux system calls and libc functions.
+ * "Happypath" : standardized runtime checking of linux system calls and libc functions.

 ### Notes

-libamalgam is made to be as portable as possible, but as it stands it is only possible to compile link it as an ELF executable.
+libamalgam is made to be as portable as possible, but as it stands it is only possible to compile link it as an ELF executable, and it relies on the `proc` filesystem.
 This can be remedied by removing the mechanism for making the library executable and just add a call to the libraries `licence()` function, since the idea behind the executable mechanism is to provide versioning and licence information.

-  Last updated:25-04-24 11:59
+  Last updated:25-04-25 10:56

 <!--
 vim: foldlevel=99 nospell